Tips for Driving in Australia

 Australia Traffic and Driving Rules

 As mentioned above, in Australia, people drive on the left side.
-And driving on the left can be a bit confusing for first-time visitors coming from other countries like the United States, continental Europe and the rest of the world, where you drive on the right side.
+And driving on the left can be a bit confusing for first-time visitors from countries like the United States, continental Europe and the rest of the world, where you drive on the right side.

 - Enter roundabouts clockwise in Australia; there are many roundabouts in the countryside.
 By entering roundabouts on the left (clockwise), you give way to the right.
 However, Australians don’t like to slow down and tend to drive through the roundabouts very fast.
 So pay attention when approaching roundabouts.
 Times there are series of roundabouts within short driving distances, and some are real monsters with built-in smaller roundabouts and multiple exits.

-- Don’t drink and drive in Australia – 0.05 bac is the blood alcohol driving limit, which is the same as in Europe.
+- Don’t drink and drive in Australia – 0.05 bac is the blood alcohol driving limit, the same as in Europe.
 So beware of this because penalties and fines in Australia are high for drunk driving.

 Road Signs in Australia